CS7820/Project/deliverables/Final Paper.md

 ****
-MODIFICATION TO PARAGRAPH ABOVE - DELETE ONE OF THEM
+PARAGRAPH BELOW IS MODIFICATION TO PARAGRAPH ABOVE - DELETE ONE OF THEM
 ****
 While worsening a KGE model’s performance is the ideal goal of attacking the source KG, a tertiary goal from our attack is to cause the presence of social bias to become more pronounced within the perturbed knowledge graph.
 Our research aims to attack solely facts of the sentencing case itself, rather than the plaintiff or defendants of a cause, to demonstrate judges practicing bias towards a particular sentencing, regardless of the severity of the crime committed.